Lebo-Madikane/low-level-programming/4-pointers/README.md

 2 - A c program to access the value a pointer is pointing too.

 3 - A c program that changes the value of a variable through its pointer.

+4 - A speacial variable/pointer that stores the address of another pointer.